RonenNess/BonEngine/README.md

 Open project properties and go to `Linker` --> `Input` --> `Additional Dependencies`.
 Add dependency to `BonEngine.lib`.

-Make sure you do this for all platforms and all configurations (we seperate platform x64 / x86 next step).
+Make sure you do this for all platforms and all configurations (we separate between x64 / x86 platforms in next step).

 ![Install-2](TestAssets/ForReadme/install-2.png)